ProlificsPanther/LoginTemplate/README.md

 # What this repository contains
 This repository contains two branches ; LoginTemplateV1 and LoginTemplateV2.
 LoginTemplateV1 is based on a simple Bootstrap 3 and LoginTemplateV2 is based on Bootstrap 4.
 Switch branches to view/download  details.
-To access each branch,  click "Branches" on the above table head which will be present on the left.
+To access each branch,  click the  "Branch"  pulldown menu on the upper left corner.

 ![](LoginTemplate.PNG)